 Is your relationship burning out of control?
 You, Me I absolutely love a wood fireplace in the winter for warmth and comfort.
 When I was a kid my favorite thing to do was lay in front of the fire with a good book on a cold winter day.
 Many good times have been spent around campfires with the fun and laughter of good friends around them over the years.
 But fire has another side as well; if it gets out of control, fire can be very destructive.
 So many books have been written about "keeping the fire alive in your relationship" that I don't need to re-invent that wheel for this article.
 It is definitely important to keep the intimacy and closeness alive in a long-term, committed relationship, in order to keep that relationship strong and happy over the years.
 Without it you don't have a romantic relationship so much as you have companionship.
-The effort you expend in any relationship will show in is doing overall.
+The effort you expend in any relationship will show in how well the relationship is doing overall.

 Everyone who has built a fire, either in a wood stove or at a campsite, knows that not only do you have to work to get it going, but you have to continue to fuel it for it to keep burning.
 If you forget to add more wood the fire will go out.
 You are also probably aware of the hazards or complications that can occur when you add too much fuel to a fire.
 For instance, adding too many wood pallets onto a backyard fire pit can cause the fire to become too large and out of control.
 So, just like with fires, when you spend too little time on your relationship because you think you have it going really well, it will wind down and leave you with cooling embers and ash where there once was a healthy, happy relationship.
-You need to keep adding to your relationship by making a concerted effort to show
+You need to keep adding to your relationship by making a concerted effort to show You, Me and We By Gina Mawson the important people in your life how much you value them.

-Whimsically Decorated

-Wall & Tabletop Trees

-Wide selection of fun

-Christmas trees available

-250-392-6053

-SOLD AT THESE

-WILLIAMS LAKE LOCATIONS:

-Spa Naturally, Oliver Street

-Hair Pro Studio, 2nd Avenue North

-4 Sure Bistro, 2nd Avenue South

-the important people in your life how much you value them.

 And just like how a fire that rages out of control can be destructive, a relationship that is a constant battle can be very destructive as well.
 Any relationship will have periods where you are at odds with the other person in that relationship.
 It can be tricky because individually we see things with different perspectives and the way we communicate can clash.
 Understanding how to halt the battle before it happens can go a long way to getting the point across in a safe, and respectful manner that preserves rather than erodes the relationship.
-This can

-Soups • Paninis • Wraps

-Home Made Goodies

-Specialty Coffees & Teas

-...Made with Love!

-GINGERBREAD STEAMER BeanCounterBistro@gmail.com 250-305-2326 180B 3rd Ave.
-N., Williams Lake, next to the Librar the outcome of contrary opinions and feelings.
+This can make a huge difference to the outcome of contrary opinions and feelings.
 Set boundaries and guidelines for how you will discuss things that could become inflammatory.
-This allows both parties to know ahead of time that both people will be heard and honoured despite any differences of viewpoint. keep the flames of your relationship kindled, and vet will also keep it from blazing out of control in a way that becomes a destructive force.
+This allows both parties to know ahead of time that both people will be heard and honoured despite any differences of viewpoint.
+Just like a fire, this will keep the flames of your relationship kindled, and yet will also keep it from blazing out of control in a way that becomes a destructive force.
 Showing honour and respect, while validating each other's feelings and ideas, will keep the relationship going steadily in a positive, comfortable direction.